 Free: The Mavic air will fly toward the target.
 However you can also use the remote controller to maneuver the orientation of the quadcopter freely.

 With Points Of Interest, you select a subject or object and set the circle radius, flight altitude, speed, the the aircraft will fly around the subject according to the parameters.

 The Mavic Air can take off, fly and land using hand gestures.
 It also recognizes faces using it FaceAware technology and can film and take snaps using hand gestures.

-There is so much more to this new quadcopter.
-You can read a quick review along with checking out the latest Mavic Air bundles here.
+There is so much more to this quadcopter.
+You can read our full Mavic Air review here.

 Now here is a nice video showing you how ActiveTrack Follow Me technology works on the Mavic Air.

 Phantom 4 Pro Follow Me Quadcopter

 Highlighted in the earlier video, this UAV uses the ActiveTrack recognition technology to follow and film you.
 Along with Follow Me Mode, the Phantom 4 Pro has some other outstanding intelligent flight modes.
 This quadcopter has terrific stabilization and a 4k camera, which films spectacularly.

 The Phantom 4 Pro v2.0 has the following autonomous follow modes;

 The Phantom 4 also has the latest collision avoidance sensors which mean that it will stop or avoid any obstacle it encounters.
 Without collision avoidance, if you overlook an obstacle in the follow me path, then unfortunately the mission will have an unhappy ending.